Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Trial State Construction

 The Fermi ball state can be written as $ \Psi_{\FS} = R \Omega $ where $ R: \cF \to \cF $ is the unitary particle--hole transformation acting by

 Note that $ R^{-1} = R = R^* $.
 The trial state of~\cite{CHN23} is constructed as

-where $ T: \cF \to \cF $ is another unitary operator motivated as follows: We expect the interaction to act predominantly by generating pair excitations, where a particle from inside the Fermi ball $ B_{\F} $ is moved by some momentum $ k \in \Z^3 \setminus \{ 0 \} $ to another momentum $ p \in B_{\F}^c $, leaving a ``hole'' in the Fermi ball at $ p-k \in B_{\F} $.
+where $ T: \cF \to \cF $ is another unitary operator motivated as follows: in the random phase approximation one considers the interaction to act predominantly by generating pair excitations, where a particle from inside the Fermi ball $ B_{\F} $ is moved by some momentum $ k \in \Z^3 \setminus \{ 0 \} $ to another momentum $ p \in B_{\F}^c $, leaving a ``hole'' in the Fermi ball at $ p-k \in B_{\F} $.
 After the particle--hole transformation $ R $, this corresponds to a creation of a pair of excitations at $ p $ and $ p-k $, described by the pair creation operator

 The constraint on $ (p,k) $ can be written as $ p \in L_k $.

 The Hamiltonian can be particle-hole transformed to extract explicitly the mean-field contributions $E_{\FS}$ \cite[Eqs.~(1.2) and (1.11)]{CHN24} to its ground state energy